UzairAtif/Resevior/README.md

 # Resevior
 Hello!

-Uzair here, working on different projects to earn and get used to coding.
+Uzair here, working on different projects to learn and get used to coding.